Tag

 Browsing

 How to use Microsoft Teams v1, Learning properly can save you heaps of time.
-It has a built-in whiteboard, video chat functionality, team organization tools, and integrates well with the Microsoft 365 productivity cloud and its suite of useful applications.
+It has a built-in whiteboard, functionality, team organization tools, and integrates well with the Microsoft 365 productivity cloud and its suite of useful applications.

-With both educational and business interactions increasingly moving online, it is more than ever to effectively communicate and organize with large groups to achieve common goals, impart knowledge, and create a productive environment for work and learning.
+With both educational and business interactions increasingly moving online, it is more crucial than ever to effectively communicate and organize with large groups to achieve common goals, impart knowledge, and create a productive environment for work and learning.
 Read on to find out more about how to use Microsoft Teams.

 how to use microsoft teams 1Image used with permission by copyright holder